Sihle Zikalala

-Sihle Zikalala (born 6 August 1973) is a South African politician from KwaZulu-Natal who has been the Minister of Public Works and Infrastructure and a Member of the National Assembly of South Africa since 2023, representing the African National Congress.
+Sihle Zikalala (born 6 August 1973) is a South African politician from KwaZulu-Natal who has been a Member of the National Assembly of South Africa since 2023, representing the African National Congress.
+He was Minister of Public Works and Infrastructure from March 2023 to June 2024.
 Before his redeployment to the national government, he had been the Member of the Executive Council (MEC) for Cooperative Governance and Traditional Affairs in KwaZulu-Natal and a Member of the KwaZulu-Natal Legislature.

 He served as the 8th Premier of KwaZulu-Natal from 2019 until his resignation in 2022 and as the Provincial Chairperson of the African National Congress from 2015 to 2022.
 He has held various leadership positions in the ANC.
 From 2016 to 2019, he served as the MEC for Economic Development, Tourism and Environmental Affairs in the KwaZulu-Natal Provincial Government.

 Early life and education

 Sihle Zikalala was born on 6 August 1973 in the town of Ndwedwe in Natal.
 He holds a Bachelor of Arts in Communication Science.
 In April 2017, he achieved a Bachelor of Administration Honours cum laude from the University of KwaZulu-Natal.
 Zikalala obtained a master's degree in commerce from the Graduate School of Business and Leadership in 2019.